cjnygard/cafe/README.md

 #### CAFe

-The CAFe integration should be included as part of your platform's version control implementation.
+The CAFe integration and CloudFormation scripts should be included as part of your platform's version control implementation.